sphoorthi884/Full-Stack_Project_Tasks/Backend/Task_3-Responsive_Website/README.md

 - js/script.js

 How to run:
-- Open index.html in your browser (double-click) OR serve with a local static server.
+- Open index.html in your browser (double-click), or use any local static server.
-- No Node/Express required; this is a static responsive demo that uses Bootstrap CDN.
+- No Node.js or Express required — this is a fully static responsive layout.

 What this demonstrates:
-- Responsive multi-section layout using Bootstrap grid + custom CSS.
+- Responsive multi-section layout using Bootstrap grid along with custom CSS.
-- Advanced visual polish: animations, transitions, hover effects, focus states.
+- Advanced visual styling: animations, transitions, hover effects, and focus states.
-- Lightweight client-side form validation with microinteractions.
+- Lightweight client-side form validation and interactive UI behavior.
-- Accessibility considerations and semantic HTML.

-Reference:
-- Internship PDF (local): /mnt/data/FULL STACK DEVELOPMENT (1).pdf
+- Semantic HTML structure and basic accessibility considerations.

+Notes:
+- This project is ideal for practicing modern front-end design patterns.
+- Can be improved by adding more components, custom themes, or converting UI into reusable components.